digitalsadhu/loopback-component-jsonapi/README.md

     err.status = 500;
     cb(err)

-    //or
+    // or
-    //options.data is the raw data
+    // options.data is the raw data
-    //options.result needs to be populated with deserialization result options.result = options.data.data.attributes;
+    // options.result needs to be populated with deserialization result options.result = options.data.data.attributes;

     cb(null, options);